awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 1. Start a Windows PowerShell for AWS session.
 If prompted for AWS Secret Key during initialization, type Control-D to break out of the dialog download it and start a Windows PowerShell for AWS session.

-Establish your AWS Credentials for this PowerShell as follows:
+Establish your AWS Credentials for this PowerShell session as follows:

 1. Configure your AWS Credentials with the following PowerShell commands.
-If you are using an instructor provided account, include the SessionToken parameter and its value as well.
+Note that if you are using an instructor supplied AWS account, you must include the optional SessionToken flag and value as shown below:

             Set-AWSCredentials -AccessKey <Your access key> -SecretKey <Your secret key> \
             [ -SessionToken <your session key> \] -StoreAs <SomeProfileName>
             Initialize-AWSDefaults -ProfileName SomeProfileName -Region us-east-2

 ---
 **[Click here to return to the Lab Guide](../Lab_Guide.md)**